lightning-sprinkle/lightning-sprinkle-user-service/README.md

-# Lightning-sprinkle-service
+# Lightning-sprinkle-user-service

-This python project handles the communication between the publisher and the lightning daemon.
+This Python project handles the communication between the publisher and the lightning daemon.
 This happens by opening an arbitrary port on the users' computer, which can be used by publishers to request a payment.

 ## FAQ